 May I Contact Tech Support Staff Directly?

-We ask that you contact the helpdesk, and include a line in the body of your email that says: please assign this to.........
+We ask that you email the helpdesk, and include a line in the body of your email that says: please assign this to...

-If this is an urgent matter, please call the person after you email the helpdesk.
+If this is an urgent matter, you may direct message the person in Microsoft Teams; or you may call the person after you email the helpdesk.

 How Do I Include Others in Correspondence With the Helpdesk